Rain or Shine | Sat 1st Dec 2018 | 10am to 4pm | Mazengarb Reserve

-- Sites must be set-up between 6.30am to 9.30am and removed between 3.15 to 5pm on the day of the Fair.
+- Sites must be set-up between 6.30am to 9.30am and removed between to on the day of the Fair.
 Contact the Event Organiser if you need to set-up earlier as this can be arranged.

 - All Vendors are responsible for all cash handled at their site during the event.
 The Event Organiser will coordinate a cash-out ATM for visitors during the Fair run by Kapiti Rotary.
-Vendors are encouraged to have mobile eftpos and are asked to come prepared with a cash float as change is not available at the cash-out ATM operated by Kapiti Rotary.
+Vendors are encouraged to have mobile and are asked to come prepared with a cash float as change is not available at the cash-out ATM operated by Kapiti Rotary.

 - Kapiti Coast District Council (KCDC) requires all temporary food stall operators in fundraising and special events to obtain a Food Stall Health Certificate.
 Please apply to KCDC using their Food Stallholder Application which can be downloaded from their website, click here.
-You can also view their Foodstalls at Events flyer that provides guidance on preparing or cooking foods at events.
+You can also view Events flyer that provides guidance on preparing or cooking foods at events.

-- If you require a Liquor Licence then it is the responsibility of the Vendor to apply to KCDC to obtain the necessary licence to attend the Fair.
+- If you require a Liquor Licence then it is the responsibility of the Vendor to apply to KCDC to obtain the necessary to attend the Fair.
 All applications must be submitted at least 20 working days before the Fair.
-To download the special licence application, go to their website, click here.
+To download the special application, go to their website, click here.

 - All Vendors selling food at the Fair must take all necessary precautions to keep food safe, especially to reduce food contamination and help prevent food poisoning.
-This involves wearing hats, gloves, washing hands, storing food at right temperature, covering food once cooked etc. All food sites at the Fair may be subject to inspection by KCDC Environmental Health staff.
+This involves wearing hats, gloves, washing hands, storing food at temperature, covering food once cooked etc. All food sites at the Fair may be subject to inspection by KCDC Environmental Health staff.
 The Event Organiser will liaise with KCDC to confirm Vendors as they register.

 - Vendors will take all reasonable steps to provide a safe environment and to ensure their own and safety of others’.
-The Event Organiser will not be responsible for any injury incurred to Vendors or any other person as a consequence of Vendor activities.
+The Event Organiser will not be responsible for any injury incurred Vendors or any other person as a consequence of Vendor activities.
 All hazards identified by any Vendor at the Fair must be reported to the Event Organiser so that appropriate and prompt action can be taken.
 Any acts or omissions by the Vendor, which endanger the health and safety of any person/s, may result in removal from the Fair.

 - There is no refund to any Vendor withdrawing from the Fair or any extraordinary weather event making the Fair impossible to run.